pollen8/Simple-Canvas-Manager/README.md

 ----------------------

 Assuming a simple example (live demo <a href="http://myboon.github.com/Simple-Canvas-Manager/demo/">here</a>).<br />
-This is how you can implement it with native js code :
+This is how you can implement it with native javascript code :

 ```js
 window.onload = function() {